twistedfall/opencv-rust/README.md

 * 3.2 - enabled by `opencv-32` feature
 * 3.4 - enabled by `opencv-34` feature
 * 4.3 - enabled by the default `opencv-4` feature

-If you need support for `contrib` modules, also enable `contrib` feature.

 ### Minimum rustc version